cedalan/TKJ4170/README.md

 # TKJ4170
 Computational work done in TKJ4170 - Quantum chemistry

-This repository contains mostly programming work, but also (maybe some) submitted reports.
+This repository contains my work done in TKJ4170 in preperation for a computational report